braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 ### Delivery Rules

-There may be some campaigns - transactional messages, in particular - that you wish to always reach the user, even if they have already reached their frequency cap.
+There may be some campaigns, like transactional messages, that you want to always reach the user, even if they have already reached their frequency cap.
 For example, a delivery app may wish to send an email or push when an item is delivered regardless of how many campaigns the user has received.

 If you want a particular campaign to override frequency capping rules, you can set this up in the Braze dashboard when scheduling that campaign's delivery by toggling **Frequency Capping** to **OFF**.
 After this, you will be asked if you still want this campaign to count towards your Frequency Cap.
 Messages that count towards frequency capping are included in calculations for the Intelligent Channel filter.
 When sending [API campaigns][15], which are often transactional, you'll have the ability to specify that a campaign should ignore frequency capping rules [within the API request][16] by setting `override_messaging_limits` to `true`.

 By default, new campaigns and Canvases that do not obey Frequency Caps will also not count towards them.
 This is configurable for each campaign and Canvas.

 {% alert note %}
-Please note that this behavior changes the default behavior when you turn off frequency capping for a campaign or Canvas; the changes are backward compatible and do not impact messages that are currently live right now.
+This behavior changes the default behavior when you turn off frequency capping for a campaign or Canvas.
+The changes are backward compatible and do not impact messages that are currently live right now.
 {% endalert %}

 ![Frequency Capping Update][18]